Pilot whale: Hunting

 The long-finned pilot whale has traditionally been hunted by "driving", which involves many hunters and boats gathering in a semicircle behind a pod of whales close to shore, and slowly driving them towards a bay, where they become stranded and are then slaughtered.
 This practice was common in both the 19th and 20th centuries.
 The whales were hunted for bone, meat, oil, and fertilizer.
-In the Faroe Islands, pilot whale hunting started at least in the 16th century, and continued into modern times, with thousands being killed during the 1970s and 1980s.
+In the Faroe Islands, pilot whale hunting started at least in the 16th century, and continues into modern times, with thousands being killed during the 1970s and 1980s.
+The use of motorboats and jet skis has increased the efficiency of the Faroese hunts beyond its traditional origins, allowing 1203 whales to be killed in a single grindadráp in 2017.
 In other parts of the North Atlantic, such as Norway, West Greenland, Ireland and Cape Cod, pilot whales have also been hunted, but to a lesser extent.
 One fishery at Cape Cod harvested 2,000–3,000 whales per year during the late 19th and early 20th centuries.
 Newfoundland's long-finned pilot whale fishery was at its highest in 1956, but declined shortly after and is now defunct.
 In the Southern Hemisphere, exploitation of long-finned pilot whales has been sporadic and low.
 Currently, long-finned pilot whales are only hunted at the Faroe Islands and Greenland.

 According to the IUCN the harvesting of this species for food in the Faroe Islands and Greenland has not resulted in any detectable declines in abundance.

 The short-finned pilot whale has also been hunted for many centuries, particularly by Japanese whalers.
 Between 1948 and 1980, hundreds of whales were exploited at Hokkaido and Sanriku in the north and Taiji, Izu, and Okinawa in the south.
 These fisheries were at their highest in the late 1940s and early 1950s; 2,326 short-finned pilot whales were harvested in the mid- to late 1980s.
 This had decreased to about 400 per year by the 1990s.

 Pilot whales have also fallen victim to bycatches.
 In one year, around 30 short-finned pilot whales were caught by the squid round-haul fishery in southern California.
 Likewise, California's drift gill net fishery took around 20 whales a year in the mid-1990s.
 In 1988, 141 whales caught on the east coast of the U.S. were taken by the foreign Atlantic mackerel fishery, which forced it to be shut down.